-As SA Tourism gets ready to wow us with the second #instaMeetSouthAfrica, we thought we would wet some palates with a quick rundown of the most Instagrammable spots in our beloved Mzansi!
+As SA Tourism gets ready to wow us with the second #InstaMeetSouthAfrica, we thought we would wet your palates with a quick rundown of the most Instagrammable spots in our beloved Mzansi!

 In celebration of 25 years of democracy, we went ahead and picked out 25 exquisite South African wonders worth checking out.
 Whip out your camera, pack some comfy shoes, and get ready for an eyeful of awesome.

 1. Blyde River Canyon

 Head for Drakensberg majesty when you treat yourself to panoramic views of the Blyde River Canyon.
 Now officially known as the Motlatse Canyon, this tourism gem boasts the third largest canyon in the world.
 Between the cold misty mountains and the drier low veld, you are guaranteed an unforgettable nature experience.
 For the more adventurous at heart, the Blyde River Canyon Adventure Centre offers some sweet activities to get the blood pumping.
 Choose from quad biking, white river rafting, geckoing and much more.
 Go forth and capture this natural wonder.

 A Blyde River visit is not complete without a visit to the Bourke’s Luck Potholes.
 This geological marvel is a result of the meeting of the Blyde River (river of joy) and the Treur River (river of sorrow).
 Thousands of years of water erosion has caused cylindrical rock formations to be carved by swirling water.
 Walk among multicolored swirls of naturally sculpted beauty and collect some memorable snaps while you’re at it.

 3. God’s Window